brunohaetinger/green-team/2026-03-02-voting-architecture/README.md

 ### 📐 3.
 Principles

-List in form of bullets what design principles you want to be followed, it's great to have 5-10 lines.
-Example:
+Design principles we want to follow:

 ```
 1. Low Coupling: We need to watch for coupling all times.
 2. Flexibility: Users should be able to customize behavior without leaking the internals of the system.
 Leverage interfaces.